psathyrella/partis/manual.md

 In the simplest simulation mode, partis mimics the characteristics of a particular template data sample as closely as possible: germline set, gene usage frequencies, insertion and deletion lengths, somatic hypermutation rates and per-position dependencies, etc. (as well as the correlations between these).
 This mode uses the previously-inferred parameters from that sample, located in `--parameter-dir`.
 By default, for instance, if a sample at the path `/path/to/sample.fa` was previously partitioned, the parameters would have been written to `_output/_path_to_sample/`.
-You could thus write a a few simulated events to the file `simu.csv` by running
+You could thus write the mature sequences resulting from three simulated rearrangement events to the file `simu.csv` by running

 ```./bin/partis simulate --parameter-dir _output/_path_to_sample --outfname simu.csv --n-sim-events 3 --debug 1```,